kara kaire

 Mourning the dead is a luxury.

-So, I let music be my language, the only one that still feels real in an upside down world.
+be the language, the only one that still feels real in a world.

 where bombs are normalised. words terrorised.